pierwill/qubes-doc/developer/building/development-workflow.md

 It should be executed from component top level directory.
 This script takes one argument - remote name.
 If it is `tb`, then it creates qrexec-based git remote to `testbuilder` VM.
-Otherwise it creates remote pointing at github account of the same name.
+Otherwise it creates remote pointing at GitHub account of the same name.
 In any case it points at repository matching current directory name.